zyxsimonxyz/weather-api/README.md

 # Weather API

-Swift playgrounds are provided for the [Weather API][] features listed below.
+Swift playgrounds for parsing JSON data returned from the [Weather Underground API][].
+Parsing examples of the following features of the API are listed below.
-Each playground demonstrates parsing the JSON returned from the weather API for a particular data feature.
-All weather data is provided by the [Weather Underground][].

 - alerts
 - almanac